tarantool/tarantool-curl/README.md

       was completed;

-    * `write` - name of a callback function which is invoked if the server returns data to the client.
+    * `write` - name of a callback function which is invoked if the server returns data to the client;
       For example, the `write` function might look like this:
       ```lua
       function(data, context)